ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/reflectometry/config_training/Reflectometry-Config-Training-‐-Exercise-1.md

 Once you are done making changes, you can load the updated config by restarting the REFL_01 IOC.
 On the `Front Panel` tab, the `SM Angle` value should now be visible.
 Don't worry about the rest of the disconnected items, they will be added in as you progress through the exercises.
 You should be able to see 2 parameters in the `Collimation Plane Parameters` tab, that, when set, will move the appropriate Galil axes.
+If you hover the parameter names the description should appear in the tool tip.
 You should also be able to see 2 constants in the `Constants` tab.

 ## Troubleshooting: